Top 10 Musicians Whose Deaths Spawned Conspiracy Theories

 The Top Ten

-Died April 5, 1994.
+Died: April 5, 1994

-Official cause of death: Suicide by gunshot.
+Official Cause of Death: Suicide by gunshot

 Many believe his wife, Courtney Love, orchestrated his murder to look like a suicide.
 The documentary "Soaked in Bleach" does raise some interesting questions.
 The letter under the pillow, the suicide note, and Kurt telling friends he was going to divorce Courtney all raise questions.
 Courtney's inconsistencies also make me raise an eyebrow.
 However, I'm still not 100% convinced.
 What I am pretty sure about, though, is that Courtney Love is, at times, lying about what really happened.

-2 Michael Jackson Michael Jackson (Michael Joseph Jackson; August 29, 1958 – June 25, 2009) was an American singer, dancer, and songwriter.
-He passed away from cardiac arrest caused by a propofol and benzodiazepine overdose on June 25, 2009.
-He donated (at least) a remarkable 500,000,000 dollars to charity.
-Michael... read more
+Michael Joseph Jackson (August 29, 1958 - June 25, 2009) was an American singer, dancer, and songwriter.
+He passed away from cardiac arrest caused by acute propofol and benzodiazepine intoxication, which was ruled a homicide.
+Jackson is widely regarded as one of the most significant cultural figures... read more

-Died June 25, 2009.
+Died: June 25, 2009

-Official cause of death: Cardiac arrest induced by acute propofol and benzodiazepine intoxication.
+Official Cause of Death: Cardiac arrest induced by acute propofol and benzodiazepine intoxication

 Some believe (including some of his family members) that "they" murdered him.
 Who are "they"?
 Well, according to conspiracy theories, "they" are either AEG Entertainment, the "Illuminati," the Freemasons (Dr. Murray is a Freemason), or the CIA.
 Why?
 According to the conspiracy believers, he was going to expose some evil plot or plan that the "powers that be" are planning against humanity.